 Each test receives its scoring from an engine programmed to be as close to human-like scoring as possible.

-Scores commonly come back to the test taker within a 24 hour period of the testing date.
-You will also be emailed when you can look at your score.
+Scores commonly come back to the test taker within a 24-hour period of the testing date.
+You will also be emailed when you can look at your GED test online score.
 You can find them on the official GED website, under their MyGED section for registered test takers.

-How Do I Get Ready for the GED?
+How Do I Get Ready for the exam?

 The GED test has an official GED practice test known as GED Ready, written by the very individuals who write the official test.
 It is approximately half as long as the real thing, and very useful.
 After you take the test, you will receive a report that informs you of the best ways to study based upon how well you did.
 You will also get a taste of the way the authentic test will be written, meaning you’ll have an idea of how to prepare.
 GED Ready can even be accessed online.
 However, this test comes at a price—specifically, $6 for each section.
 You will also finish the exam in four-and-a-half hours—literally half the time you will spend on the real exam.

 While there are definite advantages to taking the GED-sponsored practice exam, this is not the only available option for you.
-There are a large number of resources available to assist you with preparing for your GED test, many of which are right here on our website.
+There are vast resources available to assist you with preparing for your GED test, many of which are right here on our website.
 Feel free to use our free study guides to help with your studies.